Live Share core capabilities

 Screenshot shows an example of Teams client displaying notification when there's a change in the event.

-LiveEvent is a great way to send simple events to other clients in a meeting that are only needed at the time of delivery.
+LiveEvent is a great way to send simple events to other connected clients that are only needed at the time of delivery.
 It's useful for scenarios like sending session notifications or implementing custom reactions.

 import { LiveEvent, LiveShareClient } from "@microsoft/live-share";